2011 NECC Coach of the Year

 In addition to his duties as Head Baseball Coach, Kupiec serves as the Assistant Athletic Director as well as the Recruiting Coordinator, a Humanities Instructor and Student-Athlete Academic Program (SAAP) Coordinator.

-Coach Kupiec resides in Lakeville, Mass with his wife Melissa and two daughters; Maya (4) and newborn daughter, Chloe.
+A native of Fall River, Mass., Coach Kupiec resides in Lakeville, Mass with his wife Melissa and two daughters; Maya (5) and Chloe (1).